Frequently Asked Questions

 Do I need to take a shower before I come in for a massage?

 If you do any type of construction, outside work or exercise you will need to take a shower before seeing a me.
 Debris such as dirt clings to the skin and may scratch you when massage strokes are applied.
 A hot bath or shower will open up pores, relax and help loosen the fascia and muscles.
 Exfoliating the skin with a cotton washcloth, loofah or agate cloth will help increase circulation while removing dead skin cells.
-I have no shower facilities at my office so you will need to take one before seeing me.

 I’m a bit embarrassed but I haven’t shaved my legs.
 Is it OK to still schedule my appointment for a massage?